 College of Arts and Sciences

 Casper, M., & Lehman, M. (2019, March 26).
-Personality characteristics and study choices.
-Poster presented at the College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL.
+Personality characteristics and study choices [Poster presentation].
+College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL, United States.